Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

 ## Demonstrating Privacy

 The network comes with some simple contracts to demonstrate the privacy features of GoQuorum.
-In this demo we:
+In this demo you:

 - Send a private transaction between nodes 1 and 2
 - Show that only nodes 1 and 2 are able to view the initial state of the contract